Systems Reclaimed

 Systems Reclaimed is a multi-season project our team is delivering focused on systemic inequality.
 The project aims to create a platform for creative practitioners to highlight and interrogate specific manifestations of systemic inequality both within and beyond the arts.
 We will create a sustained and poly-vocal focus on the ways in which inequality is fostered and perpetuated by and within our institutions and within our social fabric.

-The first two seasons of the Systems Reclaimed Project will be curated by Daljinder Johal and Dhelia Snoussi.
+The first three seasons of the Systems Reclaimed Project will be curated by Daljinder Johal, Dhelia Snoussi and Orsod Malik.

 Dhelia Snoussi’s digital programme for Systems Reclaimed will explore how systemic inequality in the UK can be traced through music history.
 The season will take as its point of departure a small creative action that took place in West London in 2015 entitled “Mock the Opera”.
 Mock the Opera was a procession which departed from North Kensington and ended at the Holland Park Opera.
 The action was organised to protest the disproportionate subsidy received by the local opera in contrast to the disinvestment in local public services at the time, particularly in the less affluent North of the borough.
 When marchers arrived at Holland Park with drums and placards in hand, they were met with considerable police presence guarding the opera house.
 However, much to the confusion of police and nervous opera-goers, the marchers held a minute’s silence outside the opera house to commemorate those services and assets that had been lost to lack of funding.